- 1. Introduction and Overview

 “A beautifully sustained performance in which intonation remained secure — no mean feat — and the blend of voices was cool, elegant and textually responsive. (…) This is another classy choral outfit to add to the more established names on the Oxbridge roster.”
 The Times.

-The Chapel Choir consists of up to twenty-eight singers, most of whom are undergraduates or graduates at Selwyn and Newnham Colleges, with a few volunteers from other colleges.
-It comprises Choral Exhibitioners (about three-quarters) and volunteers.
+The Chapel Choir consists of up to twenty-eight singers (10 sopranos, and 6 each of alto, tenor, and bass), most of whom are undergraduates or postgraduates at Selwyn and Newnham Colleges, with a few volunteers from other colleges.
+There are vacancies for 2019-20 for one alto, two tenors and one bass/baritone.
+The Choir comprises Choral Exhibitioners (about three-quarters) and volunteers.
 The Choir is conducted by the Director of Music, who is assisted by two undergraduate Organ Scholars.
 All members of the Choir receive a generous subsidy for singing lessons, tours and Formal Hall.
 More information about the choir can be found on the college web site.

 During term, the Choir sings services in the College Chapel, as well as concerts and services throughout the UK, recently in venues including St Paul’s, Southwark and Canterbury Cathedrals, and St Mary’s Cathedral, Edinburgh and St Bride’s Church, Fleet Street.
 Its repertoire ranges from the 10th to the 21st century.
 It has broadcast services for BBC Radio, sung live on television, and every year undertakes an international tour (recent destinations have included the USA, New Zealand, France, Germany, Canada, Israel & Palestine, and Finland & Estonia).

 The Choir regularly works with major international conductors, recently including Nicholas Cleobury, Stephen Layton, Sir David Lumsden, Christopher Robinson, Judith Clurman (the Juilliard School, New York), Grayston Ives and Andrew Carwood.
 In an on-going collaboration with London’s John Armitage Memorial Trust, Selwyn Choir has premièred new works by some of the UK’s most significant established composers, including Gabriel Jackson, Judith Bingham, Jonathan Dove, John McCabe, Thea Musgrave, and Paul Patterson.

-For more information about the Chapel Choir, and to find out about the vacancies, please contact the Director of Music, Sarah MacDonald, on email@example.com, or by telephone on 01223 335877, preferably before you arrive.
+For more information about the Chapel Choir, please contact the Director of Music, Sarah MacDonald, on email@example.com, or by telephone on 01223 335877, preferably before you arrive.